-- 1 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 2 Open the system.
-See "Opening the System." - 3 Locate the ISCSI KEY connector on the system board.
-See Figure 6-2. - 4 Insert the NIC hardware key into the connector onto the board.
-See Figure 3-11.
+- 1 Turn off the system and attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2 Open the system.
+See "Opening the System." - 3 Locate the ISCSI_KEY connector on the system board.
+See Figure 6-1. - 4 Insert the NIC hardware key into the connector onto the board.
+See Figure 3-14.

-Figure 3-11.
-Removing or Installing a NIC Hardware Key
+Figure 3-14.
+Removing and Installing a NIC Hardware Key